 How do I make sure they used a new private key without seeing the private key?
 The CSR contains, among the usual metadata that you see in CSR decoders, the public key that will be used.
 Remember, in asymmetric encryption, anything the public key encrypts, the private key decrypts and vice-versa.

 So our process goes like this.
-Extract the private key from the CSR, encrypt something with the private key, see if the public key decrypts it.
+Extract the public key from the CSR, encrypt something with the public key, see if the private key decrypts it.
 Going one step at a time...

 Extract the public key from the CSR